SEN Information Report 2023-2024

 This support is reviewed regularly via the Personal Support Plan process with amendments being made to the programme of support.
 Targets are set and progress towards targets is reported back to parents at regular intervals.
 Interventions typically last between 6 and 12 weeks, with the emphasis being on early identification and targeted effective support to minimise any long term need for additional support.

-- How can I find information about the local authority’s Local Offer of services and provision for children and young people with special educational needs and disability?
+- How can I find information on the local authority’s Local Offer of services and provision for children and young people with special educational needs and disability?

-The authority’s local offer of services and provision for children and young people with SEN can be accessed at www.hertsdirect.org/localoffer
+The authority’s local offer of services and provision for children and young people with SEND can be accessed at www.hertsdirect.org/localoffer